atk4/core/docs/container.rst

     Contains a list of objects that have been "added" into the current container.
 The key is a "shot_name" of the child.
-The actual link to the element will be only present if child uses trait "TrackableTrait", otherwise the value of array key will be "true".
+The actual link to the element will be only present if child uses both :php:trait:`TrackableTrait` and :php:trait:`NameTrait` traits, otherwise the value of array key will be "true".

 Methods
 -------